Marlene J. Egger, PhD

 Salt Lake City, UT 84108

-Dr. Marlene J. Egger is a PhD credentialed biostatistician with additional training in clinical quality improvement, health services research, and qualitative and mixed methods (QUAL/QUAN) research.
-Professor of Family and Preventive Medicine, she has 38 years’ experience in curriculum development, faculty mentorship, and statistical collaboration.
-She directs the interdepartmental, interdisciplinary MSTAT/Biostatistics track and has served 4 terms as the overall MSTAT program director.
-She is a Fellow of the American Statistical Association.
+I am a PhD credentialed biostatistician with additional training in clinical quality improvement, health services research, and qualitative and mixed methods (QUAL/QUAN) research.
+Accomplishments as Professor of Family and Preventive Medicine, include 40 years’ experience in curriculum development, faculty mentorship, and statistical collaboration.
+I direct the interdepartmental, interdisciplinary MSTAT/Biostatistics track and have served 4 terms as the overall MSTAT program director.
+I am a Fellow of the American Statistical Association.

-Dr. Egger served as biostatistician for the Cooperative Systematic Studies of Rheumatic Diseases for nearly two decades and served on the FDA Arthritis Advisory Committee.
-She directed the DFPM Biostatistics Laboratory.
-She directed the Biostatistics Core of two PPGs, and the Statistics Center of a multi-center study.
+Statistical collaboration roles have included service as biostatistician for the Cooperative Systematic Studies of Rheumatic Diseases for nearly two decades and service on the FDA Arthritis Advisory Committee.
+I directed the DFPM Biostatistics Laboratory, the Biostatistics Core of two PPGs, and the Statistics Center of a multi-center study.

-In the early 2000s, she successfully completed, as PI, two HRSA grants developing culturally competent maternal and child health (MCH) workforce enhancement resources and distance learning products such as videos and other electronic media.
+Grants successfully completed as PI include two HRSA grants in the early 2000s, to develop culturally competent maternal and child health (MCH) workforce enhancement resources and distance learning products such as videos and other electronic media.
 This included a webcourse on cultural competence in MCH.
-She also evaluated an MCH leadership grant.
+I also served as evaluator for an MCH leadership grant.

-Dr. Egger currently serves as director of the Biostatistics Core for a PPG on motherhood and pelvic floor health, and simultaneously, as co-principal investigator of one of its projects: a comparative focused ethnography of the cultural context of new motherhood and women’s pelvic floor health.
-Her current interests are centered on women’s pelvic floor disorders, access and quality of healthcare, and health services innovations.
+Current research roles are as director of the Biostatistics Core for a PPG on motherhood and pelvic floor health, and simultaneously, as co-principal investigator of one of its projects: a comparative focused ethnography of the cultural context of new motherhood and women’s pelvic floor health.
+Current interests are centered on women’s pelvic floor disorders, access and quality of healthcare, and health services innovations.